ideal-lab5/etf-cli/README.md

 # etf-cli
 Command line tool (CLI) to ilustrate etf-sdk in action.
 This version includes encrypt and decrypt capabilities only.
-Future work includes the ability to interact with the EtF Network and more advanced features.
+Future work will include the ability to interact with the EtF Network and more advanced features.
 EtF SDK is required: https://github.com/ideal-lab5/etf-sdk.git

 ### Build
 cargo build